dapr/dapr/docs/decision_records/api/API-002-actor-api-design.md

 Accepted

 ## Context
-Given Actions is going out with a (C#) Actor framework, we formally introduced an Actor API into Actions to make Actors are first-class citizen in Actions.
+Given Actions is going out with language specific Actor SDKs, we formally introduced an Actor API into Actions to make Actors are first-class citizen in Actions.
 The goal of this review was to ensure Actions can provide strong support of Service Fabric stateful actors programming model so that we can offer a migration path to the majority of existing actor users.

 ## Decisions